 Good flight planning is a critical part in producing high quality data outputs.
 Based on the type of terrain you are flying over, the proper flight path can make all the difference.

 A good rule of thumb is 75% overlap and 60% side lap.
-For a typical sites such as construction & mining, it will sufficiently capture enough data to produce accurate results.
+For sites such as construction & mining, it will sufficiently capture enough data to produce accurate results.
 However, there are situations where you should increase the overlap to at least 85%:

 - Area with dense trees or vegetation

 - Snow, sand, grassy areas with very little textures

 High accuracy results = high overlap between images

 Generally, recommended settings for mission planning would be 3 - 8 meters/second ground speed at an altitude of 60 - 120 meters.
 However, sometimes it's beneficial to fly the mission at a higher altitude so each photo has less distortion and contains a larger area: